ajiaja38/ajiaja38/README.md

 - 💻 I'm focused on Frontend Web Development using technologies like React, Angular, Next.js, etc.
 - 📱 I enjoy Mobile Development with React Native and Flutter.
 - ⚙️ In the backend, I'm into building REST APIs and Microservices using Nest.js, Golang, Java Spring Boot, MongoDB, PostgreSQL, RabbitMQ, MQTT (for IoT connectivity).
-- ☁️ I'm also interested in Cloud technologies including AWS, IIS, and Railway.
 - 🧠 Exploring the exciting world of Machine Learning using TensorFlow and PyTorch.

 ## 📫 You can reach me on: